xlab/libvpx-go/README.md

 Usage: webm-player <file1.webm> [file2.webm]
 ```

+#### Software used

+There is a list of libraries used to build this app:

+* [GLFW 3.2](https://github.com/golang-ui/glfw) — Go bindings for multi-platform library for OpenGL, OpenGL ES and Vulkan development, used here to init the GL context, window and handles input events;
+* [Nuklear](https://github.com/golang-ui/nuklear) — Go bindings for [nuklear.h](https://github.com/vurtun/nuklear) — a small ANSI C GUI library, used here to build the GUI layout, display the video frame as image, handle events sent by GLFW;
+* [ebml-go/ebml](https://github.com/ebml-go/ebml) — a pure Go implementation of an MKV [EBML](http://matroska-org.github.io/libebml/specs.html) decoder (by Jorge Acereda Macia);
+* [ebml-go/webm](https://github.com/ebml-go/webm) — a pure Go implementation of a parser, reader and seeker for [WebM container](http://www.webmproject.org/docs/container/), uses EBML to decode the WebM metadata (by Jorge Acereda Macia);
+* [libVPX](https://github.com/xlab/libvpx-go) — Go bindings for libvpx-1.6.0, the WebM Project VP8/VP9 codec implementation;
+* [vorbis](https://github.com/xlab/vorbis-go) — Go bindings for OggVorbis implementation by the Xiph.Org Foundation;
+* [opus](https://github.com/xlab/opus-go) — Go bindings for Opus implementation by the Xiph.Org Foundation;
+* [portaudio](https://github.com/xlab/portaudio-go) — Go bindings for PortAudio, a free, cross-platform, open-source, audio I/O library;

 #### Usage

-Please keep in mind that this is a **VP8/VP9 demo**, yet through it does audio decoding well too.
+Please keep in mind that this actually is a **VP8/VP9 decoding demo**, yet through it does audio decoding well too.
 Video frames are converted to RGBA using a software decoder (a function), moving that to GPU would give it a boost for 720p+ resolutions, but this is left as an excercise for you, pull requests are welcome.
 Also audio synchronisation is poor, I invested a couple of hours but I'm lazy to get it done right.
 Also no pause button, sorry.

 ```bash
 $ youtube-dl -F w2DpLW374Sg # list all formats